zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 ..
 Note::
    As of version 2.3.0 the zenoss.cmd.linux.rpm and zenoss.cmd.linux.alt\_kernel\_name
-   modeler plugins are disabled by default.
-It is recommended you disable the modeler plugin zenoss.cmd.linux.alt\_kernel\_name if you have a customized etc/issue file.
+   modeler plugins are disabled by default on new installs.
+If upgrading from a version previous to 2.3.0 they will still be enabled by default.
+It is recommended you disable the modeler plugin zenoss.cmd.linux.alt\_kernel\_name if you have a customized /etc/issue file as customization could affect modeling results.

 Monitoring Templates